Keyfactor/remote-file-orchestrator/README.md

 #### Manual Creation
-If you do not wish to use the `kfutil` CLI then certificate store types can be creating in the web UI as described below.
+Below are instructions on how to create the RFJKS store type manually in the Keyfactor Command Portal
    <details><summary>Click to expand manual RFJKS details</summary>

    Create a store type called `RFJKS` with the attributes in the tables below: